On bifurcations and traction forces on an obstacle in incompressible flow: Introduction

+Even though the focus of this work is on the dynamical‑systems aspects of the Navier--Stokes equations and on the classification of flow regimes, we use the setting for a systematic numerical study on the computation of the key diagnostic quantity, the pointwise traction along the obstacle boundary.
+We show numerically the advantage of variational approaches for its computation in comparison with direct evaluation of the traction.
+The pointwise traction, as well as the integral drag and lift, are compared numerically in \cref{ap:B}.

-The paper is structured as follows: In \cref{sec:problem_description}, we introduce the Navier--Stokes equations, define branching and multiplicity, introduce linear perturbation and deflation, and provide an overview of the theoretical understanding of existence, uniqueness, and stability of Navier--Stokes solutions.
+The paper is structured as follows: In \cref{sec:problem_description}, we introduce the Navier--Stokes equations, define branching and multiplicity, introduce the linear stability and the deflated continuation, and provide an overview of the theoretical understanding of existence, uniqueness, and stability of Navier--Stokes solutions.
 We conclude this section by summarizing our findings and outlining their implications (see \cref{fig:teaser_result}).
-In \cref{sec:numerical_methods}, we briefly describe the numerical methods used to solve the Navier--Stokes equations and a~related linear eigenvalue problem, which are standard in the field. \Cref{sec:res_intro} presents our results in the order of increasing Reynolds numbers, starting with vortex-free flow, $\mathrm{Re}\in(0,7)$, followed by unique steady flow with a~small vortex wake behind the cylinder for $\mathrm{Re}\in(7,48)$, which is also a~stable solution of the unsteady problem.
-The main results focus on vortex shedding and the resulting vortex street in the range $\mathrm{Re} \in (48, 1000)$.
-In~\ref{ap:A}, we outline, in the context of the Poisson equation, both the direct and the variational computation of the normal derivative. \ref{ap:B} extends this derivation to the unsteady Navier–Stokes equations and presents computational experiments in the Sch\"{a}fer--Turek geometry.
+In \cref{sec:numerical_methods}, we briefly describe the numerical methods used to solve the Navier--Stokes equations in the Sch\"{a}fer--Turek benchmark configuration and a~related linear eigenvalue problem, which are standard in the field. \Cref{sec:res_intro} presents our results in the order of increasing Reynolds numbers, starting with vortex-free flow, $\mathrm{Re}\in(0,7)$, followed by unique steady flow with a~small vortex wake behind the cylinder for $\mathrm{Re}\in(7,48)$, which is also a~stable solution of the unsteady problem.
+The main results focus on vortex shedding and the resulting vortex street in the range $\mathrm{Re} \in (48, 500)$.
+In~\cref{ap:A}, we outline, in the context of the Poisson equation, both the direct and the variational computation of the normal derivative. \Cref{ap:B} extends this derivation to the unsteady Navier--Stokes equations and presents computational experiments in the Sch\"{a}fer--Turek geometry.
+Finally, \cref{ap:C} showcases results for variations of the Sch\"{a}fer--Turek benchmark geometry.